H-1B Approvals Drop Sharply: What Indian Students Should Know

 Several factors have contributed to the decline:

-Over the past few years, H-1B evaluations have become stricter, resulting in fewer approvals for Indian IT companies.
+Over the past few years, H-1B evaluations have become stricter.
+This has resulted in fewer approvals for Indian IT companies.

 Increasing the H-1B visa cap from 65,000 to 130,000